Quantum Processing Unit (QPU)

 Warning

-The connection is synchronous, therefore, if the client is disconnected during the execution of a Batch/Job, result of the execution is lost
+The connection is synchronous, therefore, if the client is disconnected during the execution of a Batch/Job, the result of the execution would be lost

 Gate based computing